Unfulfilled Christian religious predictions

-This article lists Mispredicted Christian religious predictions that failed to come about in the specified time frame, listed by religious group.
+This article lists Christian religious predictions that failed to come about in the specified time frame, listed by religious group.

 Adventism, Millerism

-Adventism has its roots in the teachings of a Baptist preacher by the name of William Miller.
-He first predicted the Second Advent of Jesus Christ would occur before March 21, 1844.
-When this date passed, a new date was predicted, April 18, 1844.
-Again the date passed and another Millerite, Samuel S. Snow, derived the date of October 22, 1844.
-The non-fulfillment of these predictions has been named the Millerite Great Disappointment.
+Adventism has its roots in the teachings of the Baptist preacher William Miller.
+He first predicted that the Second Advent of Christ would occur before March 21, 1844.
+When that date passed he revised his prediction to April 18, 1844.
+After that date also passed, another Millerite, Samuel S. Snow, derived the date of October 22, 1844.
+The failure of those predictions has been named the Millerite Great Disappointment.

 On May 27, 1856, Ellen G. White, prophet of the Seventh-day Adventist church, wrote: "I was shown the company present at the Conference, Said the angel: 'Some food for worms, some subjects of the seven last plagues, some will be alive and remain upon the earth to be translated at the coming of Jesus.'"
 A newborn attendee at that conference would have been 100 years old in 1956.
 "As more and more of the conference attendees died off, the faithful became increasingly excited about soon seeing Jesus.
 Fifty-four years after the prophecy, they made a check-off list of attendees to show who was still alive and who was deceased—because it was prophesied that Jesus would return while some of them were still alive."